capactio/capact/docs/development-guidelines.md

 ## Architecture

 Our architecture leans on [12factor.net](https://www.12factor.net/) principles and is designed to be platform agnostic.
-There should be strong separation between generic Voltron business logic and implementation which is platform specific such as Kubernetes, CloudFoundry, OpenShift, and similar.
+There should be strong separation between generic Voltron business logic and platform-specific implementation, such as Kubernetes, CloudFoundry, OpenShift, and similar.

 ## Development tools